AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/archived/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 Let's skip the exposition and just jump right in.
 I'll use VS Code to make my life easier; I recommend that you do the same.
 Note that I'll be using yarn as my package manager, but you can also use npm.

-{% include linkedHeading.html heading="1.
-Setting up Create React App with TypeScript 💻" level=2 %}
+## 1. Setting up Create React App with TypeScript 💻

 Switch to your target project directory and run this command: